The Cost Of Roof Inspection For Your Home or Office

 What makes Cert-A-Roof LeakFREE® Roof Inspection different?

-Cert-A-Roof maximizes roof life by using its patent-pending LeakFREE® Inspection process to inspect the roof.
+Cert-A-Roof maximizes roof life by using its proprietary LeakFREE® Inspection process to inspect the roof.

 Throughout the whole inspection process, photographs are taken by the Roof inspector to document any evidence of areas that are leaking right now, or that are likely to leak in the future.
 After any and all photos have been taken and the roof has been fully inspected, the inspector puts together a thoroughly written inspection report within 24 hours, that includes photographs, areas that are causing problems, ways to correct these problems, and price estimates that can help you when you try to sell, to finance, or to insure your home.